 - Listening to music

 Basic education is free all-round education, which is given to all children residing permanently in Finland.
 Compulsory education means that all children must go to school in Finland.
 Compulsory education begins the same year that the child has his/her 7th birthday.
 Compulsory education continues until the age of 17, unless the student has graduated before that.
-The family will receive information about starting 1st form in January, and when the student starts 7th form, there will be an info for the family.

 • Supports the student’s everyday work at school, interaction, and ability to function